Original version: Super Mario Bros. 3, released on 1988/10/23 for Nintendo Famicom

 1987 was a very difficult year to evaluate.
 There were many, many great games that didn’t quite make the cut to receive a game appreciation article.
-Even more difficult was choosing which game ought to receive an honorable mention.
+Even more difficult was choosing which game ought to receive the honorable mention.
 I desperately wanted to include Final Fantasy, a buggy grind-fest, Contra, the game that popularized the Konami code because it’s unreasonably difficult, and Rock Man (Mega Man in the U.S.), which was a rough draft of the masterpiece Rock Man 2.
-I had to pick only one game, however, and for better or worse Metal Gear won out.
+I could pick only one game, however, and Metal Gear won out.
 So let’s take a look.

 Every legend has a beginning.
 Some are more humble than others, but what almost all of them have in common is starting with a very rough first draft.
 The Legend of Zelda, on the other hand, seemed to hatch fully grown.
 Of course, it was still a first draft in that it established rules and conventions that later entries built upon, but a surprising amount of its structure began here.
 It seems to have everything: an open world that emphasizes exploration and secret-finding, items such as the ocarina and boomerang, the main cast of characters, and the instantly recognizable theme music that we couldn’t imagine going along with any other game.
 Let’s take a look at what made this first entry in the long-running series so legendary.

 I’m pretty sure you already heard that music in your head before playing the audio file.
 It is burned into all our brains!
-The impact that Super Mario Bros has had on modern culture is astounding.
+The impact that Super Mario Bros. has had on modern culture is astounding.
 And why shouldn’t it be?
 SMB defined the platformer genre and inspired generations of games.
-Although not the first platformer, it stands in history as the iconic grandfather of platformers and is the earliest memory I have from my childhood.
+Although not the first platformer, it stands in history as the iconic grandfather of modern platformers and is the earliest memory I have from my childhood.
 Before I could even speak full sentences I was already defeating Bowser.
-Click “read more” to go down the pipe and take a look.